ellysh/video-game-bots/InGameBots/protection.md

 | Type | Img | [MEM_IMAGE](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366775%28v=vs.85%29.aspx) | Indicates that the memory pages within the region are mapped into the view of an executable image. |
 | Access | RW | [PAGE_READWRITE](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366786%28v=vs.85%29.aspx) | Enables read-only or read/write access to the committed region of pages. |

 Also all segments, which are related to an executable image, have MEM_COMMIT state flag.
-It means that virtual memory of this segment has been commited.
+It means that virtual memory of this segment has been committed.
 OS stores data of the segment either in physical memory or on disk.

 This is an algorithm to test the bot application:

 1. Launch the test application.
 2. Launch the bot application with administrator privileges.
 3. Switch to the test application window.
-4. Wait untill life parameter becomes less than 10.
+4. Wait until life parameter becomes less than 10.

 You will see that the bot application overwrites value of the life parameter.